michelcrypt4d4mus/log-thyself/README.md

 ----

-### The View
+#### The Simplified View
-A lot of these are actually pretty useless and/or empty, so there is also a view of the table you can query that does a few things:
+I have learned that a lot of the columns Apple provides are actually pretty useless and/or empty, so there is also a view of the table `simplifed_system_logs` you can query that does a few things:

 1. Shows only what I found to be the important columns.
 2. Collapses `message_type` and `event_type` into one column that explains the type, called just `T` so it takes up less space.
 [See here](db/functions/msg_type_char_v01.sql) for a guide to what each letter means.

+### Objective-See `FileMonitor` Data

+The table is called `file_events`.

 # Development/Contributions
 Contributions are welcome.
-Stuff I'm working on includes filtering
+Stuff I'm working on includes filtering, pre-unified MacOS syslogging, and a couple other things.

-If you're thinking to yourself, "well I only know python," let me just say that having worked with both in a professional capacity that if you know one you basically know the other.
-The differences are very small.
+BTW If you're thinking to yourself, "well I only know python, I can't contribute" - let me just say that having worked with Ruby, Python, and 10-20 other languages in a professional capacity: if you know one you basically know the other.
+The differences are very small compared to the differences between other languages.

-If you're familiar with computers but not familiar with Ruby on Rails, let me point you to the very few places that matter in this monstrous default directory structure:
+If you're familiar with computers but not familiar with Ruby or Rails, let me point you to the very few places that matter in this monstrous default directory structure, because this is barely a Rails app in any conventional sense, but I started with a Rails app so there's a lot of extra stuff around.
+I left it there for now, on the off chance that someone wants to make some kind of frontend for this.

 * `[app/models](app/models)`
 * `[lib/](lib)`
 * `[db/queries]` (where i've been putting queries i found useful)

+This is barely a Rails app.
 Feel free to open pull requests if tests are passing.
 To run the test suite:
 ```sh
 bundle exec rspec